General objective of the job

 - Suggests modifications of sessions and exercises in order to adapt to changes occurring in the work environment, based on the feedback from trainees and children and/or caregivers.

-- Conduct focus group discussions for needs assessments and/or evaluation of impact of PSS activities.
+- Conduct focus group discussions for need assessments and/or evaluation of impact of PSS activities.

 - Ensures the use of War Child M&E tools and formats.

-- Keep up to date on the context and explore other trainings that are available in and outside of War Child.
+- Keep up to date on the context and explore other training that are available in and outside of War Child.

-- Attend coordination meetings when requested and participate in War Child global PSS working groups.
+- Attend coordination meetings when requested and participate in War Child global PSS working groups in coordination with the Country MHPSS advisor and education focal point.

-Other tasks as requested by the Project Coordinator or Program Manager.
+- Other tasks as requested by the technical lead or Project lead.

 جميع الحقوق محفوظة لموقع جوبس.